crazoter/My-Docs/docs/manga_reviews.md

   * One of the interest aspects of this series is to bring a refreshing twist to xianxia by injecting modern elements into it.
 So you have these amazing battles with qi, blades and magical treasures, but these cultivators also use technology like handphones and such (hence the name).
 That being said, the use of handguns and rifles (in the conventional sense) is rather limited.
   * Being a Chinese story, there are some very Chinese concepts (e.g. the concept of "face") and a couple of terms directly translated from Chinese e.g. (seek death / 找死)
   * MC has plot armor / plot everything (to the point where it almost becomes a joke) and he is stupidly lucky/unlucky.
 Sure, he goes through many life and death tribulations, but in this story, there are many occasions where MC suddenly has a plot device to rescue him from complete death; it's not a story that's meant to be taken too seriously.
-* Why you should read it: It is very funny and it brings a smile to my face when I think about all the silly things that happens in this series.
+* **Why you should read it**: It is very funny and it brings a smile to my face when I think about all the silly things that happens in this series.
 The beginning's a little slow (yes, you spend the first 10 manga chapters reading text messages in the chat group) and the MC is just stupidly lucky (or unlucky?) but it's really good, addictive even.
 * **Tidbit**: There's way too many things that make this memorable.

 </TabItem>